vkaran101/sase/README.md

 ### Header

-The header of all pages contains the NU SASE logo and the navigation links.
+The header of all pages contains the NUSASE logo and the navigation links.
 When the website is viewed on a mobile device or on a small screen, the navigation links will collapse down to a menu button, which opens a list of links to the left of the website page.